Infineon/PSoC4-MCU-Pioneer-Kits/README.md

 This code example implements a CapSense based trackpad as a user interface.
 The trackpad has the CIE 1931 color gamut imprinted; user inputs (touch coordinates) are converted to the corresponding color coordinates.
 The RGB LED on the board is used to illustrate the chosen color by modulating the associated signal densities.
 The brightness of the RGB LED is controlled by using the two CapSense buttons.
 #### 4. CE216892 USB-HID Trackpad
 This code example implements a CapSense trackpad and two button sensors using a PSoC 4100S device.
 The PSoC device is interfaced to a Windows PC as a mouse using the USB HID protocol.
 The trackpad controls the cursor on the PC and the two button sensors act as right-click and left-click buttons.
 To optimize device power consumption and provide optimum touch response, this code example implements two power modes: Fast Scan Mode and Slow Scan Mode.
+#### 5. CE216873 ADC with Breathing LED
+This code example demonstrates the use of the Sequencing SAR ADC Component to measure an input voltage on any I/O pin.
+The example also shows how to implement a breathing LED using the Smart IO Component.
+The breathing LED effect is implemented by XORing two pulse-width modulation (PWM) signals which have slightly different frequencies.
+There are four levels of breathing rates and three different color LEDs.
+Depending on the ADC result, a specific LED and breathing rate is chosen.
+The ADC result is sent over I2C to a host PC running Cypress's Bridge Control Panel (BCP) program.

 ### CY8CKIT-042 PSoC 4 Pioneer Kit
 #### 1. Blinking LED